earthobservations/phenodata/README.rst

 across the whole dataset.

-If you are only interested in a limited set of species (plants), you can improve data acquisition performance by using the ``filename`` option to limit downloading to selected files only.
+If you are only interested in a limited set of species (plants), you can improve data acquisition performance by using the ``filename`` option to only select specific files for retrieval.

 For example, when using ``--filename=Hasel,Schneegloeckchen``, only file names containing ``Hasel`` or ``Schneegloeckchen`` will be retrieved, thus minimizing